rustomjdee/CS3338-Homework-1/README.md

-This assignment is meant to teach us how to us the website, GitHub desktop, forking, merging, cloning, logging, etc.
+This assignment is meant to teach us how to use the website, GitHub desktop, forking, merging, cloning, logging, etc.